mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 The `Method` method returns a `Method` object describing the method at a given index.

+TODO: Add an example similar to those for func and struct types.

 ### Type Methods For Map Types

 For map types, it is possible to obtain the key and value types.